abcnorio/docker-vsgan-tensorrt-vs-encoder/README.md

 ```

 ## License:
-- mix of BSD-3 and MIT (respective code parts)
+- mix of BSD-3 and MIT (see respective code parts)
 - whatever was added in the sense of "newly added" and requires a licence (GPL >=3)